democracyworks/imbarcode/README.md

-# turbovote.imbarcode
+# imbarcode

 A Clojure/ClojureScript library designed to generate USPS Intelligent Mail Barcodes.
-The core functionality is in turbovote.imbarcode/encode.
+The core functionality is in imbarcode.core/encode.
 Given the necessary parameters, this will output a string representing the extenders in the computed barcode.

 See https://ribbs.usps.gov/onecodesolution for a complete specification